Email segmentation: how to use segmentation to personalize emails

 Segmenting your audience based on these personas helps you identify what each group needs.
 For example, during the sales period, you can offer “Loyalist” and “Champion” segments exclusive pre-sale access.
 Or you can target your “Need nurturing” segment with engaging newsletter content that helps them develop stronger connections with your brand.

-Internal communication segmentation tactics
+Internal communication segmentation